altcatalin/canvas-td/README.md

 # Canvas TD

 A Tower Defense game with real objects as towers.
 This is a wrap around [Teddy's Canvas TD](https://canvas-td.teddy.io) for Lampix.
+The interactions are transformed into mouse events for the legacy app.

 [Lampix Apps API](https://api.lampix.co/)